snowmeltarcade/projectbirdracing/documentation/requirements/client.md

 `height` is the window's height.

-`is_default` specifies if the resolution is default or not.
+`default` specifies if the resolution is default or not.
 If more than one resolution is marked as default, the first entry in this list will be used.

 ## Audio